5TFG4/Weaver/docs/Notes_en.md

 **Inter-Module Communication:**

 - **Core Architecture:**
-  - GLaDOS serves as the core of the system, coordinating communication between modules.
+  - GLaDOS serves as the main application class, managing system lifecycle and module coordination.
-  - GLaDOS interacts with the frontend through RESTful APIs provided by FastAPI.
+  - GLaDOS uses the core.Application class for system infrastructure (event bus, startup/shutdown).
+  - Haro provides RESTful APIs and WebSocket connections for frontend communication.
   - Inter-module communication is facilitated by an internal event bus for real-time data flow and command execution.

 **Example Data Flow:**

+1. GLaDOS initializes all modules and starts the event bus during system startup.
-1. GLaDOS periodically calls Veda to fetch market data, which is published to the event bus.
+2. Veda periodically fetches market data and publishes 'market_data' events to the event bus.
-2. Marvin subscribes to market data events, processes the data and generates trading instructions.
+3. Marvin subscribes to 'market_data' events, processes data, and publishes 'trade_signal' events.
-3. GLaDOS receives trading signals and forwards instructions to Veda for execution.
+4. GLaDOS receives 'trade_signal' events and coordinates with Veda to execute orders.
-4. Execution results are published to the event bus, logged by GLaDOS, and sent to the frontend via WebSocket.
+5. Order execution results are published as 'order_filled' events, logged by WallE, and sent to frontend via Haro's WebSocket.

 ---